The Anticoagulant Properties of Garlic

-It stands out for its strong smell and flavor, which is why it is used as a condiment in many recipes.
+Garlic belongs to the same family as onions and leeks.
+Notable for its strong smell and flavor, it's used as a seasoning in many recipes.

 We recommend you read: The Incredible Benefits of Garlic and Honey on an Empty Stomach